 Fare free bus zone – If you don’t have easy access to a bus stop from home, why not park just outside of the city centre and take advantage of the fare free bus zone which extends from Selma Street in the west, north to the Tree of Knowledge corner (Hannell street Wickham) and east to Newcastle Beach and Nobbys Beach.
 Find out more on the Newcastle City Council website.

 Newcastle Interchange – Newcastle Interchange is a new, fully accessible, multi-modal transport interchange located at Wickham, west of Stewart Avenue.
 Catch a train to Newcastle Interchange and choose a travel option from there – you could walk, cycle or catch a bus to your desired destination.
 The free 110 shuttle bus runs from the interchange and does a loop of the city centre with stops on Honeysuckle Drive, Wharf Road, Watt Street and King Street.

-Park-and-ride - Newcastle City Council offers a free park and ride service from McDonald Jones Stadium to the city centre.
+Park-and-ride - Newcastle City Council offers an affordable park and ride service from McDonald Jones Stadium to the city centre for $2.20 per day.
 Buses run every 15 minutes on weekdays from 7am to 9am, dropping off at five convenient destinations in the city centre.
 Buses make the return trip from the city centre to the stadium every 15 minutes from 4.30pm to 6.30pm.
 Find out more at newcastle.nsw.gov.au/parkandride